EDGW/karrox/README.md

  - grub
  - gcc (12.2.0 or above)
  - make
+ - python3

+Python 3 is used to generate some code.

 It's advisable to use Visual Studio Code or other advanced editors.